Eastern Rockhopper Penguin vs Emperor Penguin

 Do Eastern Rockhopper Penguins and Emperor Penguins live in the same area?

-Eastern Rockhopper Penguins are found in Campbell Island, Antipodes Islands, Crozet Islands, Kerguelen Islands, Heard Island, Macquarie Island.
-Emperor Penguins are found in Antarctica.
+No, their ranges do not overlap.
+Eastern Rockhopper Penguins are found in Campbell Island, Antipodes Islands, Crozet Islands, Kerguelen Islands, Heard Island, Macquarie Island, while Emperor Penguins live in Antarctica.
+This geographic separation means they face different environmental pressures and predator communities.